akshay2233/Node-Sample-Application/README.md

 Created sample application with below using below features.

-**Routes
+**Routes,
-Middleware
+Middleware,
-Callback
+Callback,
-Promises
+Promises,
-Async and Await
+Async and Await,
-concept of “next()”
+concept of “next()”,
 res.end and res.send**

 # npm i